Isaac-Muscat/Java-Chess-Engine/README.md

 ## Move Generation
 * "Move" is extended by different types of moves
 * Object Creation: new Move(pieceToBeMoved, startingPosition, endingPosition, pieceToBeCaptured)

+## GUI
+Currently the gui is in its infancy and there are many more features I would like to add to it to make it more enjoyable.